syl20bnr/spacemacs-elpa-mirror/melpa/req-package-readme.txt

   └────

   Define required packages with dependencies using `:require'.
-  Optionally provide preferred installation source with `:loader' keyword.
   Use `:force t' if you want to avoid dependency management and load right now.
+  Use `:el-get t' or `:el-get package-name' if you want to install from el-get.

   ┌────
   │ ;; init-dired.el